wagtail/bakerydemo/readme.md

 - Dividing a project up into multiple apps
 - Custom content models and "contexts" in the "breads" and "locations" apps
 - A typical weblog in the "blog" app
-- Example of using a "base" app to contain misc additional functionality (e.g. Contact Form, About, etc.)
+- Example of using a "base" app to contain miscellaneous functionality (e.g. Contact Form, About, etc.)
 - "StandardPage" model using mixins borrowed from other apps
 - Example of customizing the Wagtail Admin via _wagtail_hooks_
 - Example of using the Wagtail "snippets" system to represent bread categories, countries, and ingredients
 - Example of a custom "Galleries" feature that pulls in images used in other content types in the system
 - Example of creating ManyToMany relationships via the Ingredients feature on BreadPage
-- Lots more
+- And much more

 **Document contents**